Here are some helpful tips for carving pumpkins and preserving them so they last a long time using this solution!

 Here’s a video showing you the best way to carve pumpkins.

 If you want your pumpkins to last as long as possible make this simple solution below and spray inside so it won’t wilt right after you carve it!

 - Remove dirt-wipe the outside of the pumpkin using a damp cloth.

-- Make a bleach solution using 1 tbs. of bleach for every 4 cups of water, and put it in a spray bottle.
+- Make a bleach solution using 1 tbs. of bleach for every 4 cups of water.
+Put it in a spray bottle.

 - Spray the pumpkin inside and on any cut areas of the pumpkin with this mixture.
-It will kill a lot of the bacteria which will mean that it will take longer to create mold and eventually rotting.
+It will kill a lot of the bacteria.
+This will mean that it will take longer to create mold and eventually rotting.